 (Tip: if you cannot achieve this flow rate because you are at the min or max grind setting, you will need to adjust the internal burr setting to give yourself more range)

 Now that you have achieved a reasonable flow rate, it’s time to learn the fundamental concepts of espresso extraction that will help you turn your drinkable shot, into a GREAT shot.
-Espresso extraction has 3 key pillars, that form the foundation of how a shot tastes.
-Dose, yield, and time.
+Espresso extraction has 2 key pillars, that form the foundation of how a shot tastes.
+Strength, and Extraction.

 The one thing to understand about dose, is that it only determines how MUCH espresso you can make at a certain brew ratio.